 So, in order to trump Easter chocolate, this was indeed, a special bread.
 You know, the kind of special that only comes once a year?
 The kind of special that infiltrates every fervent food thought in anticipation of the annual event it's served at?

-Of course, I am talking about Babka Ukrainian Easter bread - that light, buttery, slightly sweet, delicate cake-like type of Ukrainian Easter bread; bread that sent me reeling with the kind of gastronomical gratification only that breed of special food is capable of evoking.
+It was this Ukrainian Easter bread, bread that sent me reeling with the kind of gastronomical gratification only that breed of special food is capable of evoking.
 Then luring me back to the table, sawing off hunk after glorious flaky hunk, heaping with slabs of semi-solid butter, barely clinging to its delicate crumbs; the Easter chocolate riding shot-gun….for now.

 And after the celebration had finally ceased, ballooning above the belt, yet sated for another year, only then would I turn back to my Easter chocolate for consolation.